European Parliament polling reaches tipping point for right-of-centre majority

 The Commission put forward its legislative proposal for a Certification Framework for Carbon Removals (CFCR) in November 2022.
 The Regulation has the two broad objectives to define quality criteria for carbon removal activities to ensure only high-quality removals are certified, and to define rules for the verification and certification of carbon removals, including rules for the functioning and recognition by the Commission of certification schemes.
 The main innovation in the Regulation is that it defines Certified Removal Units (CRUs) that can be used in national or corporate GHG inventories or exchanged through voluntary carbon markets.

-In a previous post last September, I discussed the amendments to the Commission’s proposal being discussed by the Council and European Parliament at that time.… Read the rest
+In a previous post last September, I discussed the amendments to the Commission’s proposal being discussed by the Council and European Parliament at that time.
+Last month, both institutions finalized their mandate for negotiations (the Council) and first reading position (the Parliament).
+I summarise in this post the main changes proposed by the two institutions to the Commission’s proposal, using the framework developed in the previous post.… Read the rest

 Europe’s future of food – articulating food security, sovereignty and sustainability